 What's the best way to design a presentation for senior management?
 What do these senior leaders pay special attention to?

-How to deal with a difficult boss?
+How do you deal with a difficult boss?

 How to recognize what communication style my boss prefers?